aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/stake.md

 <a id="0x1_stake_ERECONFIGURATION_IN_PROGRESS"></a>

-Validator set change temporarily disabled because of in-progress reconfiguration.
+Validator set change temporarily disabled because of in&#45;progress reconfiguration.

 <pre><code>const ERECONFIGURATION_IN_PROGRESS: u64 &#61; 20;<br/></code></pre>